coffee2code/one-click-close-comments/readme.txt

 == Frequently Asked Questions ==

-= I can see the colored dots indicating current commenting status, but why aren't they clickable? =
+= I can see the colored comment bubble indicating current commenting status, but why aren't they clickable? =

 The commenting status link/button is only clickable is you have JavaScript enabled.

-= What does the color-coding of the dot mean? =
+= What does the color-coding of the comment bubble mean? =

 Green means the post is currently open for comments; red means the post is not currently open for comments.

-= How can I customize the color-coding used for the dot? =
+= How can I customize the color-coding used for the comment bubble? =

 You can customize the colors via CSS. `.comment-state-1` indicates comments are open. `.comment-state-0` indicates comments are closed.

-= How can I customize the dot used to represent commenting status? =
+= How can I customize the character used to represent commenting status? =

-By default, commenting status is represented using the `&bull;` character.
+By default, commenting status is represented using the comment bubble dashicon, `dashicons-admin-comments`.
 You can change this by filtering `c2c_one_click_close_comments_click_char`.
-Here's an example -- added to a theme's functions.php file -- to change it to a solid diamond:
+Here's an example -- added to a theme's functions.php file -- to change it to the original bullet
+(solid circle) character:

-`add_filter( 'c2c_one_click_close_comments_click_char', create_function('$a', 'return "&diams";') );`
+`add_filter( 'c2c_one_click_close_comments_click_char', function ( $a ) { return "&bull;"; } );`

 == Screenshots ==